Use this Google My Business posts guide to generate more engagement for your business profile.

 Examples of Google My Business posts

 Before getting into example posts.
 It’s important to understand the different types of business posts.
-When creating a new post, you’ll have the option to choose a type, which should be selected depending on the contents of your post.
+When creating a new post, you’ll have the option to choose a type, which should be selected depending on the type of content that the post will contain.
 Depending on your selection, you’ll likely see different fields and options for adding content.

 The different types of Google My Business posts are as follows: